NebulousLabs/Sia/README.md

 --------------------

 To build from source, [Go 1.6 must be installed](https://golang.org/doc/install) on the system.
-Then run the following to build:
+Then run the following command to build and install:

 ```
-go get github.com/NebulousLabs/Sia
+go get -u github.com/NebulousLabs/Sia
-cd  $GOPATH/src/github.com/NebulousLabs/Sia/
-make dependencies
-make
 ```

 To start `siad`, the Sia daemon process, run: